10+ fun and surprising facts about France

 You probably already know a few facts about France — that it’s in the European Union, for example, or that it’s home to the world’s biggest cycling event, the Tour de France.
 Today, let’s get off the beaten cycle path and look at some interesting French facts that you might not already know.

-France’s capital, Paris, has a population of around 2 million people and traffic in the city is notoriously chaotic (a chaos that is only compounded by the fact that French 14-year-olds can legally drive those tiny Ami cars without a full license).
-Strangely, though, you’ll only find one officially recognised stop sign in the whole city, located in the 16th arrondissement.
+France’s capital, Paris, has a population of around 2 million people, and traffic in the city is notoriously chaotic (a chaos that is only compounded by the fact that French 14-year-olds can legally drive those tiny Ami cars without a full license).
+For many years, you could only find one officially recognised stop sign in the whole city, located in the 16th arrondissement.
+As of 2026, however, even that sign is now gone.
 The rest of Paris relies on traffic lights, roundabouts, right-of-way rules, and lots of yelling through rolled-down windows.

 2. The French invented the hot air balloon

-Well, two Frenchmen in particular — the hot air balloon was invented by brothers from the Ardèche region.
+Well, two Frenchmen in particular — a pair of brothers from the Ardèche region invented the hot air balloon.
 Joseph and Étienne Montgolfier began experimenting with an innovative new form of travel in 1782.
 By lighting wool and damp straw, they created billowing waves of heat that could elevate pieces of fabric — the genesis of the hot air balloon.
 You’ll see these charmingly coloured oddities all over Europe and beyond, but remember, they first took flight in France!

 3. The Louvre was originally a fortress